Early Settlement

 Marcel Fougere m.
 Anne-Charlotte Richard

 Jacques Fougere m.
-Madeleine Petitpas
+Madeleine Petipas

 Joseph Langlois m.
 Henriette Langlois